hey-kong/lever/README.md

-# DimCache
+# LEVER

-Simple and Efficient Cache Management for Skewed Workloads.
+Efficient Cache Management for Skewed Workloads.

 ## To run benchmark